ItokawaK/MoNaS/README.md

   ...
 ```

   `sample1, sample2, ...` are arbitrary unique strings identifying each your sample.
 Do not include a space or characters such as /, \*, \, etc. because MoNaS will use these values for file names.
 The FASTQ paths can be either absolute or relative from where you execute the `genotype.py`.

 #### Other options
-- `-m`, `--mode`
+- `-t`, `--mode`

   Choose your sample type either from `-m ngs_dna` or `-m ngs_rna`:

      ngs_dna: NGS reads from genomic DNA (i.e. including intron) [default].
      ngs_rna: NGS reads from RNA/cDNA (i.e. introns are spliced).

+- `-m`, `--max_cpu` and `-b`, `--bwa_treads`

+  MoNaS uses `-m` number of threads at the same time in maximum.
+  In the BWA or HISAT2 stage, several samples are processed parallelly using `-b` threads for each sample.
+Thus, number of BWA or HISAT2 processes running at simultaneously will be `-m` // `-b`.
+  Basically, running many BWA or HISAT2 processes with small number of thread/process may
+  increase speed of analysis but increases memory usage especially if you use
+  large genome reference (e.g. full genome).

+- `-r`, `--ref_root`

+  You can specify, path of root directory where the species directory will be searched.

+- `-v`, `--variant_caller`

+  You can select variant caller program to be used (freebayes or gatk).
+  Currently, we have tested MoNaS extensively with freebayes more than gatk.

 Pipeline detail
 --------------